waipangsze/Monte_Carlo/Classical_Monte_Carlo/README.md

 Let's the spin Hamiltonian as
 - H = -J \sum_{i,j} S_i S_j, J>0 and ferro case
 - To select randomly a site, add it into a cluster C.
-- To find all neighbors of this site except on cluster C, activate it by same spin sign and P = max{0, 1-exp(-2 \beta}, for ferror case.
+- To find all neighbors of this site except on cluster C, activate it by same spin sign and P = max{0, 1-exp(-2 \beta J}, for ferror case.
 - If activate,put it into cluster C.
 - To find out all possible neighbors
 - Flip all spins in the cluster